when to take engagement photos

 If you’re planning to send save-the-dates or use the photos for your invitations, earlier is better.
-Six months or more is ideal for the, but invitations are usually sent about two months before the wedding.
-Keep in mind that with all engagement sessions, my normal turn-around time is about two weeks, but can be up to three during wedding season.
+Six months or so is a good rule of thumb for save-the-dates, but invitations are usually sent about two months before the wedding.
+Keep in mind that with all engagement sessions, my normal turn-around time is about two weeks, but can be a little longer during wedding season.
 If you have a custom project, such as a photo guestbook, it will depend on their delivery time as well.
 If you don’t need the photos by a certain time, consider some of the options below.

 Do you have a season that you prefer?

 The next big factor to think about is weather.
 Here in Chicago, we have some pretty extreme seasonal differences.
 Most couples try to avoid the really hot & humid months in the summer (July & August) and the really cold months (January & February).
 That’s usually a good idea since t-shirts and shorts don’t photograph that well, and nobody wants to be outside when it’s 5 degrees.